kruegz/guitar-pedal/README.md

 # Guitar Pedal

-Guitar audio effects module build on FPGA
+Guitar audio effects module build on FPGA using high level synthesis

 # Features
+* Distortion
-* Sine wave generator
+* Echo
+* 3 channel EQ
+* User configuration

 # Bugs
-[ ] No echo
-[ ] No limiter
-[ ] No scaler
-[ ] Effect values not displayed on 7-segment display
+* [ ] Switches have dual use for enable/disable of effects and configuration increment